FPL McAuliffe Project Frequently Asked Questions

 What is the next step now that the Library has received a provisional grant from the Mass Board of Library Commissioners to build a new McAuliffe Branch Library?

 The Library staff, Trustees, and Foundation members are delighted to have received a state grant for approximately 50% of the cost of the new McAuliffe Branch.
-Next, we will request that Town Meeting fund the town’s share of the cost ($3.8 million).
-We will come to Town Meeting on May 1, 2013, at 7:30 p.m.
+Town Meeting voted 149-1 on May 1, 2013 to fund the town’s share of the cost ($3.8 million).

 Why do we need a new branch library?